 The average person has roughly one hundred thousand hair follicles on their head.
 There are over seven billion people on the planet.
 God has each person’s count numbered for all seven some odd billion of us.
 Even though I do my best with head shaved to make it easier for him, that’s still an awful lot of counting.

 Of those seven billion people, a little more than 11% of them live on islands.
-There are one hundred ninety three islands large enough to hold a population over one hundred thousand people.
+There are one hundred ninety-three islands large enough to hold a population over one hundred thousand people.
 There are over four hundred islands with a landmass of over one thousand square miles.
 The total landmass of all of our islands is more than seventeen million square miles.
 For God, that is less than the dust I brush off an unused bookshelf.

 Imagine all the power of all the nations throughout time.
 From Egypt to Babylon and Assyria to Persia to the Greeks to Rome.
 Throw in all the eastern Chinese empires and those on the Indian subcontinent.
 Take into account Byzantium, the Muslim empires, the Mongols who conquered almost the whole known world in a couple generations, add in all of European history.
 Don’t forget everything that was going on in the New World.
 Now factor in all recent history and all the political leaders and misleaders in our modern world.
-All the combined power and clout of all these leaders is as negligibly weighty as a little dirt on your bathroom scales compared to the power of our God.
+All the combined power and clout of all these leaders are as negligibly weighty as a little dirt on your bathroom scales compared to the power of our God.

 React: Each and every one of these illustrations falls far, far short of even beginning to describe the power and glory of our God.
 They bring into account numbers and scales and sizes that I cannot even begin to wrap my mind around, yet each and every one of them doesn’t even begin to do justice to the greatness of our God.
 He is eternal.
 He is omnipresent.
 He is omnipotent.
 He is omniscient.
 These are words.
 But take any one of them and try… try as hard as you can to wrap your mind around what it is saying.
 It just cannot be done.